-Perishable items require more investment on storage & delivery infrastructure (refrigeration).
+Perishable items require more investments on storage & delivery infrastructure (refrigeration).
 Special warehouses, delivery containers and specialized delivery vans must be there to ensure perishables are delivered fresh.
-All this requires lots of capital.
+All this requires a lot of capital.

-Customers are reluctant to pay for convenience charges and want to get faster delivery & quality assurance.
-Catering to this particular need can actually turn out as a financial nightmare for online grocers.
+Customers are reluctant to pay for convenience charges and want to get faster delivery along with quality assurance.
+Catering to this particular need can actually turn out as a financial nightmare for eGrocery retailers.

-Solution: Implement asset light business model.
+Solution: Implement an asset-light business model.
 Instead of acquiring your own fleet of vehicles and staff to carry out the deliveries for you, hire a logistics company.
 That will cost you less than the cost of vehicles and salaries combined.
-While signing the contract agreement with the delivery service provider, make sure you mention that between your office gate and customer’s doorstep, the goods to be delivered are the service providers’ responsibility.
+While signing the contract agreement with the delivery service provider, make sure you mention that between your office gate and customer’s doorstep, the goods to be delivered are the service provider’s responsibility.

 It’s hard to break the threshold called hyper-local segments with one delivery system, especially when the customers expect same-hour delivery.
 Product quality, time, and delivery cost – all these critical factors impose a huge challenge for an efficient delivery system.

-Regardless of the number of online grocery stores opening up, and the convenience of shopping online, people still prefer buying grocery items from a physical store.
+Regardless of the number of online grocery businesses opening up, and the convenience provided by online shopping, people still prefer buying grocery items from a physical store.
 The graph below clearly reflects that consumer behavior.

-The stats are from the US, but just one glance at it and you will realize this preference of picking their own foods is more common than anything else in the world.
-And that’s because of the human nature, we just want to take a whiff of that melon, we want to hold a potato in our hand before being sure of outing it in the basket.
+The stats are from the US, but just one glance at it and you will realize this preference of picking their own food is more common than anything else in the world.
+And that’s because of the human nature; we just want to take a whiff of that melon; we want to hold a potato in our hand before being sure of outing it in the basket.

-Solutions: Merging your online & offline grocery shopping experience is a good idea in this regard.
-Here are some ways how you can improve customer experience while keeping your expenses low are:
+Solutions: Merging the online & offline grocery shopping experience is a good idea in this regard.
+Here are some ways to improve customer experience while keeping your expenses low:

 The above two models save the delivery cost.
-Now, let’s talk about two alternates that reduce operational cost while improving customer experience.
+Now, let’s talk about two alternates that reduce the operational cost while improving customer experience:

-The online grocery industry is still in the nascent stage and has just started to pick up some pace.
-It is certain that the sector will become more efficient & profitable with time as the new technological advancements will come along.
+The online grocery industry is still in its nascent stage and has just started to pick up some pace.
+It is certain that the sector will become more efficient & profitable with time as new technological advancements will come along.

-No doubt that the market will remain challenging for the current generation of online grocers.
-But businesses that will stick to their guns, will also garner the advantage of being the early bird, since they already have captured the market as the sector continues to become mainstream with new technology.
+No doubt the market will remain challenging for the current generation of online grocery retailers.
+But grocery businesses that will stick to adding more value, will also garner the advantage of being the early bird, since they already have captured the market while it continues to become mainstream with new technology.